metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 3. TestUser

 Note that some of these may be auto adjusted after setting `Develop` variable to `$true`\
-Then restart PowerShell and run `.\Deploy-Firewall.ps1` to deploy firewall, or at least run `Initialize-Project` function which will prompt you to perform recommended and required checks.
+Then restart PowerShell and run `.\Deploy-Firewall.ps1 -Force` to deploy firewall, or at least run `Initialize-Project` function which will prompt you to perform recommended and required checks.

 Detailed description of variables is located in `Config\ProjectSettings.ps1`